theupdateframework/python-tuf/docs/adr/0010-repository-library-design.md

 * The "library like" parts of the implementation make decisions that look like application decisions.
-As an example, repository_tool loads _every_ metadata file in the repository: this is fine for CLI that operates on a small repository but is unlikely to be a good choice for PyPI.
+As an example, repository_tool loads _every_ metadata file in the repository: this is fine for CLI that operates on a small repository but is unlikely to be a good choice for a large scale server.

 ## Decision Drivers